Murramarang South Coast Walk: Cabin package self guided

 Toilets at: Pretty Beach, Pebbly Beach and Depot Beach

-Check tides before you set out as it's best to start the walk leading into low tide.
+Join your welcome tour, then check tides before you set out as it's best to start the walk leading into low tide.
 Tidal information is available at the Pretty Beach camp office and the Bureau of Meteorology website.
 Start at the trail head and make your way down to Pretty Beach and south towards your first rock shelf.
 The park's famous beach kangaroos might be there to see you off.
 Shortly after you start you will reach a small inlet and you may be lucky to hear the Singing Stones caused by waves pushing through pebbles before going back out to the ocean.

 You'll walk up over the inlet and pass a small bench where you can take the entire coast in.
 The track undulates along the coast in and out of spotted gums with views of the ocean.
 Have a break for morning tea when you reach Snake Bay, an isolated cobbled beach.
 Then it's back on the trail through more spotted gum forests with that beautiful ocean on your left and a nice view of where you’ve just walked from.